htrajan/ht-drawsteel/Bestiary/Gnoll Cackler.md

 **2d10 + 2**

-- ✦ ≤11: 3 psychic damage; I1 target makes a [[Free Strike|free strike]] against a creature of the cackler’s choice
+- ✦ ≤11: 3 psychic damage; I1 target makes a [[Free Strike|free strike]] against a creature of the cackler's choice
-- ★ 12–16: 5 psychic damage; I2 target makes a [[Free Strike|free strike]] against a creature of the cackler’s choice
+- ★ 12–16: 5 psychic damage; I2 target makes a [[Free Strike|free strike]] against a creature of the cackler's choice

 Effect: An ally targeted by this ability makes a [[Free Strike|free strike]] instead of taking damage.